 After his resurrection and return to Gotham, Jason used the guise of Red Hood.
-The first costume consisted of Jeans, T-Shirt, Biker Jacket, A domino mask that is held in place by Spirit Gum, and The Red Hood Mask.
-His mask contains a Radio Transmitter and Receiver as well as Night Vision.
-He has Gauntlets that contain compartments for his weapons, which are deadlier.
-His weapons of choice are a pair of customised Jericho 941's, fitted with extra serrations and mini red dot sights, an assortment of shurikens, and a flame dagger, a replica of one of Ra's Al Ghul's weapons.
+The first costume consisted of jeans, t-shirt, biker jacket, a domino mask that is held in place by Spirit Gum, and the Red Hood Mask.
+His mask contains a radio transmitter and receiver as well as night vision.
+He has gauntlets that contain compartments for his weapons, which are deadlier.
+His weapons of choice are a pair of customized Jericho 941's, fitted with extra serrations and mini red dot sights, a pair of M1911 pistols, an assortment of shurikens, and a flame dagger, a replica of one of Ra's al Ghul's weapons.

 As Red Robin

 This costume consists of a Red Tunic with gray pants.
 The utility belt is larger and contains circular throwing discs.
 The cowl is much like Batman's, minus the ears.
 The cape also seconds as a glider.